LilMallory/search-content-assignment/README.md

     npm run test

 The script is configured to run without having to serve the application locally.
 The tests are simulated on Google Chrome, Microsoft Edge, Mobile Chrome, and Chromium.
-A html is generated on each run and will automatically be displayed after the test is complete.
+A html report is generated on each run and will be automatically displayed after the test is complete.

 ![alt text](image.png)